Cloud-Recon/Azure-Blog/_posts/2025-08-12-expressroute-ha-bow-tie-and-square.md

 ## <span style="color:green">How much it will save your backside</span>

-Circuits fail.
+I frequently say, that the ONLY thing we can guarantee in IT, it that things fail and typically when we most need them up.
+Circuits are no differant, they fail.
 Peering locations have maintenance.
 A Bow Tie or Square design turns a provider event into a non event for the business.
 The difference is people sleeping or not.

 ## <span style="color:green">The Bow Tie design</span>